bustopsy777/scrumastr/README.md

 `cp build_files/* /scrumastr/`

-3. In the settings.ini file, edit the "FRONTEND" line to the correct chatscrum frontend
+3. In the settings.ini file, edit the "FRONTEND" line to the correct chatscrum frontend.

+Refence https://gitlab.com/showpopulous/chatscrumangular.git  to get the FRONTEND url

 4. In the settings.py file, under "DATABASES = {", edit the NAME, USER, PASSWORD, and HOST values to valid credentials to access the MySQL database.
 This means that on the MySQL server at the ip/hostname specified in HOST, there needs to be a USER accessible remotely with PASSWORD with full permissions on the database called NAME.